-To protect young people from starting on the road to heart disease, cancer, emphysema, and many other deadly effects of tobacco, Illinois prohibits anyone under 18 from buying or possessing any form of tobacco.
-It is also a crime for anyone to sell or give tobacco to, or buy it for, a person under 18.
-These prohibitions apply to smoking and chewing tobacco, cigarette paper, and all other materials used for smoking.
-Persons under 18 are prohibited from using false IDs to get tobacco.
-This also illegal to sell "alternative nicotine products" such as e-cigarettes to persons under age 18.98
+To protect young people from starting down the road to heart disease, cancer, emphysema, and many other deadly effects of tobacco, Illinois prohibits anyone from selling or giving tobacco to, or buying it for, a person under 21.
+These prohibitions apply to e-cigarettes, smoking and chewing tobacco, and other materials used for smoking.
+A person under 21 who uses a false ID to get any such product can be sentenced to up to 364 days in jail and/or a fine up to \$2,500.97

 The Smoke Free Illinois Act prohibits smoking in almost all public places and workplaces, and within 15 feet of their outside entrances.
 Smoking is also banned in public and private college dormitories.
-Moking is prohibited on all school property while in use for school purposes (including athletic events), and will be banned on all public college and university campuses starting in July 2015.
-102
+Tobacco use is prohibited on all school property while it is used for school purposes (including athletic events), and on all public college and university campuses.

-Smoking in an area where it is prohibited is punishable by a fine of \$100 for a first offense and \$250 for a repeat offense.
-Persons affected by illegal smoking can sue to stop violations.
-Cities and counties are allowed to enact ordinances stricter than the state law.
-Thus if you start smoking, you may have to break the law to keep doing so.
+Smoking in an area where it is prohibited is punishable by a penalty of \$100 for a first offense and \$250 for a repeat offense.102 Persons affected by illegal smoking can sue to stop violations.103 Cities and counties are allowed to enact ordinances stricter than the state law.104 So if you start smoking, you may have to break the law to keep doing so.